coq/coq/doc/sphinx/proof-engine/tactics.rst

    This allows naming the hypotheses introduced in the context by ``simple inversion``.

-.. tacv:: inversion @ident using @ident
+.. tacn:: inversion @ident using @ident
    :name: inversion ... using ...

+   .. todo using … instead of ... in the name above gives a Sphinx error, even though
+      this works just find for :tacn:`move … after …`

    Let :n:`@ident` have type :g:`(I t)` (:g:`I` an inductive predicate) in the local context, and :n:`@ident` be a (dependent) inversion lemma.
 Then, this